neerajvchand/Assignment2/README.txt

-The file is to setup the JSON environment in JAVA
-Add the "gson-2.8.6.jar" file into eclipse/netbeans project (The file is provided in the .zip file)
+Please note: For this project the file is to setup the JSON environment in JAVA Add the "gson-2.8.6.jar" file into eclipse/netbeans project.
-1. Right click on your project.
+1. Right click on project.
 2. Select Build Path.
 3. Click on Configure Build Path.
 4. Click on Libraries and select Add External JARs.